 └── my-second-day-as-a-wallaby.html

-Your second day as a Wallaby looks very nice:
+Your second day as a Wallaby looks nice:

 build/my-second-day-as-a-wallaby.html